perl-foundation-outreach/season-of-docs-ideas/docs.md

   [2688](https://github.com/perl6/doc/issues/2688),
   [2694](https://github.com/perl6/doc/issues/2694)
   or [2703](https://github.com/perl6/doc/issues/2703).

-* Create tools that make easier synchronization of documentation with changes, such as checking source code of Rakudo (the Raku compiler) and see if the the definitions of functions in the documentation are correct.
+* As a bonus, the candidate might help create tools that make easier synchronization of documentation with changes, such as checking source code of Rakudo (the Raku compiler) and see if the the definitions of functions in the documentation are correct.

 Required skills